shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 #### 6.4 Understanding Rights in Chain Reactions or Multi-Layered Content

 The VOD Reaction License primarily governs the reuse of the *original Licensor's VODs*.
 Complex situations can arise when reactions are made to reactions, involving multiple creators' rights.
-Consider this scenario:
+Consider the scenario below.

 <details>
 <summary>Scenario</summary>